What is induction heating?

 Reduced cycle time

 Induction provides significantly faster setup and time-to-temperature.
 Resistance heating often requires a preheating contractor, which can result in delays and long heating time that cause welder downtime.
 With induction, welders can heat their own parts, maximizing efficiency.
-And the time-to-temperature can be achieved in minutes compared to hours for resistance heating.
+And induction preheating can achieve time-to-temperature in minutes — compared to hours for resistance heating.
 On thick, thin and odd-shaped parts, it’s not uncommon to expect a more than 50% reduction in total cycle time with induction.

 The induction heating process is very efficient, and most of the electrical energy used actually generates heat inside the part.
 Utility costs are typically much lower than other methods.
-With flame heating, the majority of the heat energy created is wasted in the open air.
-Resistance heating wastes electrical energy because of the large transformer in the power supply, and because only one side of the heating element sits against the cold part.
+Flame heating wastes the majority of created heat energy in the open air.
+Resistance heating wastes electrical energy because of the large transformer in the power supply.
+Plus, only one side of the heating element sits against the cold part.
 Many customers who convert to induction heating can earn rebates from utility companies because of the efficiency improvements.

 Induction can be used on many shapes, sizes and types of parts, from pipe and flat plate to elbows and valves.
 One aspect of induction that makes it attractive for complex shapes is the ability to adjust the coils during the heating process to accommodate unique parts and heat sinks.